TheThingsNetwork/lorawan-stack/doc/content/components/console.md

 weight: 6
 ---

-The Console is the official management application of The Things Stack for LoRaWAN.
+The Console is the official management application of {{% tts %}} for LoRaWAN.
 It is a web application which can be used to register applications, end devices or gateways, monitor network traffic, or configure network related options, among other things.
-The console uses an OAuth access token to communicate with The Things Stack.
+The console uses an OAuth access token to communicate with {{% tts %}}.

 <!--more-->